aai-institute/pyDVL/docs/40-influence.rst

    ...    b: torch.Tensor,
    ... )

-The result, an object of type :class:`~pydvl.influence.framework.iHVPResult`, which holds two objects: `influence_factors.x` and `influence_factors.info`.
+The result, an object of type :class:`~pydvl.influence.framework.IhvpResult`, which holds two objects: `influence_factors.x` and `influence_factors.info`.
 The first one is the inverse Hessian vector product, while the second one is a dictionary with the info on the inversion process.
 For this method, the info